beaurancourt/bestiary/_posts/2016-02-29-manticore.markdown

 **Challenge** 3 (700 XP)

-***Tail Spike Regrowth.*** The manticore has twenty-­‐four tail spikes.
+***Tail Spike Regrowth.*** The manticore has twenty‐four tail spikes.
 Used spikes regrow when the manticore finishes a long rest.

 **Actions**